joejenett/simply/_posts/2024-10-09-change-donuts-and-offspring.md

 </p>
 </blockquote>

-Then, back in January of this year, there was <a title="adventures of a donut maker" href="https://simply.joejenett.com/adventures-of-a-donut-maker/">adventures of a donut maker</a>:
+In January of this year, I wrote <a title="adventures of a donut maker" href="https://simply.joejenett.com/adventures-of-a-donut-maker/">adventures of a donut maker</a>:
 <blockquote>
 <p>
 <span style="font-size:1.2em;font-weight:600;">What the hell does that have to do with donuts?</span>